Tuning the reactivity of ethylene oligomerization by HZSM-5 framework Alf proximity†

-Ethylene oligomerization with controlled chain lengthening over the shape-selective HZSM-5 catalyst provides alternative technologies for the C3+ light olefins production under current circumstances of shifting hydrocarbon feedstocks from naphtha to ethane.
-Here, by tuning the MFI framework Alf siting, either isolated or in close proximity, we investigated the influence of the Alf proximity on the kinetics and mechanisms of ethylene oligomerization.
-We demonstrate that the HZSM-5 catalyst with a high concentration of Alf that in close proximity (AlHProx) shows higher activity.
-The turnover frequency of the AlHProx is up to 14 fold of that for AlIso (HZSM-5 with isolated Alf).
-Steady-state kinetic study showed that the activation energy for the AlIso (104.8 kJ/mol) is lower than that for the AlHProx (144.5 kJ/mol).
-In addition, the kinetic compensation effect with the isokinetic point at Tiso 177°C and TOFiso 1.64×10-5 s-1 was identified.
-Further reaction transient analysis suggested that the dual-cycle hydrocarbon-pool (HP) mechanism to be involved.
-Unlike the steady-state, the transient state favors the formation of alkanes and aromatics, indicating the establishment of cyclic carbocations through oligomerization, cyclization, and hydride transfer.
-While the early-stage (HP build-up) behavior seems independent of the Alf proximity, the back-transient (HP clean-up) suggested decreasing of the aromatic cycle over the AlHProx sample.
+Ethylene oligomerization with controlled chain lengthening over the shape-selective HZSM-5 catalyst provides alternative technologies for the production of C3+ light olefins under the current circumstances of shifting hydrocarbon feedstocks from naphtha to ethane.
+Here, by tuning the MFI framework Alf site to either isolated or in close proximity, we investigated the influence of the Alf proximity on the kinetics and mechanisms of ethylene oligomerization.
+We demonstrate that the HZSM-5 catalyst with a high concentration of Alf in close proximity (AlHProx) shows higher activity.
+The reaction rate of AlHProx is up to 14-fold that of AlIso (HZSM-5 with isolated Alf).
+Steady-state kinetic studies showed that the activation energy for AlIso (104.8 kJ mol−1) was lower than that for AlHProx (144.5 kJ mol−1).
+In addition, the kinetic compensation effect with the isokinetic point (Tiso) at 177 °C and Rateiso at 0.015 μmol g−1 s−1 was identified.
+Further reaction transient analysis suggested that the dual-cycle hydrocarbon-pool (HP) mechanism was involved.
+Unlike the steady state, the transient state favors the formation of alkanes and aromatics, indicating the establishment of cyclic carbocations through oligomerization, cyclization, and hydride transfer.
+The early-stage (HP build-up) behavior seemed to be independent of the Alf proximity, but the back-transient (HP clean-up) suggested decrease in the aromatic cycle over the AlHProx sample.